Is this tutorial for you?

 - Connect to the SQL Server instance prepared in Step 1.

-- Create a Visual Expert Repository.
+- Create a Visual Expert Repository, following this tutorial.

-- Request a License Key.
+- Request a License Key, following this tutorial.

 Step 4 – Create a Visual Expert project